 This statement has been prepared by the Trustees to demonstrate how the Funds have complied with the governance standards introduced under the Occupational Pension Schemes (Charges and Governance) Regulations 2015.
-It covers the scheme year to 31 March 2021 and six key areas relating to the Open Fund Defined Contribution Section (DC Section):
+It covers the scheme year to 31 March 2022 and seven key areas relating to the Open Fund Defined Contribution Section (DC Section):

-- 1. The investment strategy relating to the DC default investment arrangement - The financial transactions made within the DC Section - 3.
-The charges and transaction costs within the DC Section - 4.
-The Trustees' compliance with knowledge and understanding requirements - 5.
-Appointment of Trustees - 6.
+- 1. The investment strategy relating to the DC default investment arrangement - 2.
+The performance of the DC Section investments - 3.
+The financial transactions made within the DC Section - 4.
+The charges and transaction costs within the DC Section - 5.
+The Trustees' compliance with knowledge and understanding requirements - 6.
+Appointment of Trustees - 7.
 Membership engagement